Scream 7 Review: Fun, Flawed, and Carried by Sidney Prescott

 As a slasher, Scream has always allowed a little heightened logic.
 People panic.
 They make dumb choices.
 Ghostface gets unnaturally lucky.
 The better entries still maintain internal rules that make the danger feel trackable.
 Scream 7 loosens that structure more than usual, and whether it bothers you will depend on how much you’re willing to let the genre thrills do the heavy lifting.

 The lockdown material is the clearest example.
 The town becomes oddly barren for long stretches, even after police are informed, and the curfew angle starts functioning like a blanket excuse to erase the idea of anyone else existing.
-Sidney’s husband being an officer adds extra strain when he can go missing for hours without the film convincing you that a functioning department is actually responding like adults.
-Police search a house knowing their targets are possibly inside and knowing someone has been murdered, then neglect a glaring space like the attic.
+Sidney’s husband being an officer adds extra strain when he can go missing for hours (after a lot of blood loss) without the film convincing you that a functioning department is actually looking into his whereabouts.

-The geography gets slippery too.
-Sidney ditches her car, runs down what feels like an endless road for an unreasonable amount of time, and still arrives exactly where the plot needs her before anyone else.
-Ghostface sometimes behaves more like a Michael Myers presence than a tangible human threat, dropping into frame and disappearing on command (where former Scream films played with tracking and positioning better).
+The geography gets slightly slippery too.
+Sidney ditches a car, runs down what feels like an endless road for an unreasonable amount of time, and still arrives exactly where the plot needs her before anyone else.
+Or there’s even Ghostface who sometimes behaves more like a Michael Myers presence than a tangible human threat this time around, dropping into frame and disappearing on command (where earlier Scream films played with tracking and positioning more effectively).

 Even so, the movie’s momentum still finds ways to power through the nonsense.
-The attack choreography is punchy, the tension spikes are mostly well-timed, and the franchise’s basic rhythm still hits.
+The attack choreography is particularly strong (especially the attack sequence at Sidney’s home before the first killer reveal), the tension spikes are mostly well-timed, and the franchise’s basic rhythm still hits.
 It’s not always logical, but it’s frequently effective.

-The cast is a little uneven, but it’s not a complete hit to the film.
-Sidney’s daughter helps form the emotional center outside of Sidney herself, and that portion of the film feels like it’s building toward something worthwhile.
-Though, there’s also a sense that a few newcomers could have been positioned more meaningfully.
-Celeste O’Connor, especially, feels like she had the ingredients to become a more lasting presence, particularly if the film truly wanted to deepen the next-gen connection with Tatum moving forward.
+The characters are a little uneven, but it’s not a complete hit to the film.
+Sidney’s daughter forms the emotional center outside of Sidney herself, and that portion of the story feels like it’s building toward something worthwhile.
+At the same time, a few newcomers feel slightly underused.
+Celeste O’Connor, especially, has the ingredients to become a more lasting presence, particularly if the film truly wanted to continue a next-gen connection that ties back to Tatum.

-Conversely, the legacy characters also help keep the tone buoyant.
-Mindy and Chad bring plenty of unexpected humor.
-Gale brings a jolt of energy that instantly raises the temperature of every scene she’s in.
-Their inclusion can feel a little convenient sometimes, but the payoff is that the movie rarely goes flat when they’re on-screen.
-It’s generally fun watching these personalities bounce off each other again, even when the story is bending to make the reunion happen.
+On the other hand, the legacy characters truly help keep the classic Scream tone intact.
+Mindy and Chad bring unexpected humor, while Gale adds the kind of energy that instantly raises the temperature of every scene she’s in.
+Their inclusion can feel a little convenient, but the payoff is that the movie rarely goes flat when they’re on-screen.
+It’s genuinely fun watching these personalities bounce off each other again, even when the story has to bend a bit to make the reunion happen.

-However, the killer setup is where the film gets most divisive, and it’s easily one of the franchise’s weakest.
-At its simplest, the motive is framed around Sidney “going soft” for not showing up, paired with a desire to pass the trauma down to Sidney’s daughter.
+The killer setup is where the film gets most divisive, and it’s easily one of the franchise’s weakest endgames.
+At its simplest, the motive is framed around Sidney “going soft” for not showing up, paired with a desire to pass the trauma down to her daughter.
 In theory, there’s something thematically sharp in that, especially for a franchise that keeps asking what survival turns you into over time.
-In practice, it leans on a “you are past your prime” explanation that feels less potent after Scream 4 already delivered a nastier, more memorable version through Jill, and Jill’s motive cut deeper because it was fused to bloodline envy.
+In practice, the “you are past your prime” framing lands softer after Scream 4 already delivered a nastier, more memorable version through Jill, and Jill’s motive cut deeper because it was fused to bloodline envy.

-Instead, with minimal screen time and thin integration into the ensemble, the unmasking lands more like a twist the movie wants you to accept than a conclusion it earned.
+Instead, with minimal screen time and thin integration into the ensemble, the ending loses bite, arriving as a thinner, less satisfying finish than the setup promises.

 Score: 6.5/10

-Scream 7 is bloody and fun, with Sidney doing the heavy lifting.
-It may be the weakest entry of the franchise, but it still rewards fans, even if nostalgia overload, continuity slips, and a shaky motive hold it back.
+Scream 7 is a fun, blood-soaked ride, and Sidney is the reason it works.
+It may be the weakest script in the franchise so far, but it still rewards fans, even if nostalgia overload and a shaky motive hold it back.